rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 anywhere on the website.

-The main\_page view is pretty simple, it just renders an index.html template (don’t worry, we’ll write all of the templates later).
+The main\_page view is pretty simple, it just renders an index.html template (don't worry, we'll write all of the templates later).

 The `logout_page` view calls the logout function on the request object.
 This magically logs users out and kills their sessions.
 After logging them out, we then direct them back to the main page of the website.
-You can always spice this up (by adding a custom log out page or something), but for simplicity’s sake, we will just send them back home.
+You can always spice this up (by adding a custom log out page or something), but for simplicity's sake, we will just send them back home.

 ## Create the Portal Application

-Now let’s create our web portal application.
-We’ll call it portal and it will be used to display the portal homepage and other portal functionality (if you choose to add it):
+Now let's create our web portal application.
+We'll call it portal and it will be used to display the portal homepage and other portal functionality (if you choose to add it):